johejo/azure-blob-uploader/README.md

 It was impossible to install azure-cli on that machine.
 As a result I found an article by Toru Makabe and made an upload tool.
 Because there may be people who are in trouble with other similar things, leave my deliverables here.
-The executable file was compressed with GNU strip and UPX.

 ## Great appreciation
 Toru Makabe http://torumakabe.github.io/post/azblob_golang/